Building bridges for the animal health industry

 EU and UK pharmacovigilance support, including veterinary QPPV

-Our new office in Mannheim, Germany will allow us to ‘cover all bases’ in pharmacovigilance support, with experienced staff, suitably qualified to act as the QPPV, residing both in the UK and in mainland Europe.
+The EU QPPV must reside in the EU; the UK has confirmed that it will also accept an EU-based QPPV for UK-approved products.
+Our office in Mannheim, Germany allows us to ‘cover all bases’ in pharmacovigilance support, with experienced staff, suitably qualified to act as the QPPV, residing both in the UK and in mainland Europe.

 Transfer of MUMS classification status